Florida Commercial Truck Insurance Requirements

 Why is Commercial Truck Insurance so expensive in Florida?

-Before obtaining your DOT registration, be sure to get estimates for insurance premiums from a professional transportation risk specialist because insurance expenses are likely to be a significant part of your overhead.
+Before you start your DOT registration, be sure to get an insurance estimate from a professional transportation risk specialist.

 Who Insures New Start Up Truckers in Florida?